igormiguell/KernelSU/website/docs/guide/difference-with-magisk.md

 - service.sh: Execution time and semantics are exactly the same.
 - system.prop: Completely the same.
 - sepolicy.rule: Completely the same.
-- BusyBox: Scripts are executed in BusyBox with "Standalone Mode" enabled in both cases.
+- BusyBox: Scripts are run in BusyBox with "Standalone Mode" enabled in both cases.

 ## Differences

 Before understanding the differences, it's important to know how to identify whether your module is running on KernelSU or Magisk.
-You can use the `KSU` environment variable to make this distinction anywhere the module scripts can be executed (`customize.sh`, `post-fs-data.sh`, `service.sh`).
+You can use the environment variable `KSU` to differentiate it in all places where you can run module scripts (`customize.sh`, `post-fs-data.sh`, `service.sh`).
 In KernelSU, this environment variable will be set to `true`.

 Here are some differences:

 - KernelSU modules cannot be installed in Recovery mode.
 - KernelSU modules don't have built-in support for Zygisk, but you can use Zygisk modules through [ZygiskNext](https://github.com/Dr-TSNG/ZygiskNext)).
 - The method for replacing or deleting files in KernelSU modules is completely different from Magisk.
 KernelSU doesn't support the `.replace` method.
-Instead, you need to create a file with the command `mknod filename c 0 0` to delete the corresponding file.
+Instead, you need to create a same-named file with `mknod filename c 0 0` to delete the corresponding file.
 - The directories for BusyBox are different.
 The built-in BusyBox in KernelSU is located at `/data/adb/ksu/bin/busybox`, while in Magisk it is at `/data/adb/magisk/busybox`. **Note that this is an internal behavior of KernelSU and may change in the future!**
 - KernelSU doesn't support `.replace` files, but it supports the `REMOVE` and `REPLACE` variables to remove or replace files and folders.
 - KernelSU adds the `boot-completed` stage to run scripts after the boot process is finished.